incoggeek/DorkDive/README.md

 # DorkDive 🕵️‍♂️🔍

-DorkDive is a Google Dorking tool designed for enthusiasts and cybersecurity geeks to explore the web's hidden corners with precision.
+DorkDive is a Google Dorking tool designed for tech enthusiasts and cybersecurity geeks to explore the web's hidden corners with precision.

 ## Features 🚀
 - **Live Dork Extraction:** It enables you to extract the latest Google Dorks from the GHDB website